 If you are struggling with how to find yourself, borrow the exact personal development plan that I use with my coaching clients.

-As an entrepreneur business growth and personal growth go hand-in-hand.
+As a creative or entrepreneur, business growth and personal growth go hand-in-hand.
 Because whether or not you are thriving in your personal life directly impacts how you run your business.

 There are always points in life — specifically periods of significant change — when you must go back to the drawing board to figure out who you are and what you stand for.